Posted by Chrom Tech on 20th Oct 2025

 Key Highlights

-• Non-polar GC columns excel in separating non-polar compounds based on boiling points and van der Waals interactions.
+- Non-polar GC columns separate compounds primarily based on boiling points and van der Waals interactions.

-• These columns find wide applications in environmental, petrochemical, and food & flavor analysis.
+- Widely applied in environmental, petrochemical, and food & flavor testing laboratories.

-• Packed columns offer durability, while capillary columns provide superior resolution and sensitivity.
+- Packed columns deliver durability and sample capacity, while capillary columns provide higher efficiency and sensitivity.

-• Column selection hinges on factors like stationary phase polarity, column dimensions, and analyte properties.
+- Column choice depends on stationary-phase polarity, column geometry, and analyte properties.

 Introduction